 Austin, TX board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV has performed many ear surgeries for patients of all ages.
 Ear surgery, or otoplasty, can reshape the ears to make them smaller, less protruding, flatter, or better developed.
 Dr. Snyder can usually change the appearance of the ear cartilage of young patients with splints.
 We recommend that children with ear deformities have surgery before they start kindergarten to limit the amount of teasing and stress that other children can inflict to someone who looks different.
-The Breast and Body Center of Austin also provides ear surgeries for adult patients with deformities from traumatic injury or who never had their ears corrected as a child.
+Snyder Plastic Surgery at The Breast and Body Center also provides ear surgeries for adult patients with deformities from traumatic injury or who never had their ears corrected as a child.
 Its not too late to achieve your aesthetic goals.
 Schedule your complimentary consultation for yourself or your child.
 Children under the age of 18 will need to be accompanied by a parent or caregiver.

 In the cases of protruding ears, the cartilage is reformed and sometimes supported by splints.
 Soft tissues may also be trimmed away.
 The incisions are made behind the ear to reveal the ear’s confines.
 The ears will be repositioned by tightening the skin and then sutured.

 In cases of hidden ears, when cartilage is not fully developed, manipulations may include reshaping the cartilage by pulling or repositioning while splints are placed as supports.
 Sometimes, tissue grafting is also necessary to render volume.